benjaminion/upgrading-ethereum-book/src/book.md

 Like classical BFT consensus protocols, Casper FFG achieves finality through a two-round process.

-In the first round, I broadcast my view of the best checkpoint ($X$, say) to rest of the network, and I hear from the rest of the network what their view is.
+In the first round, I broadcast my view of the current epoch's checkpoint ($X$, say) to rest of the network, and I hear from the rest of the network what their view is.
 If a supermajority tells me that they also support $X$, that allows me to _justify_ it.
 Justification is local to my network view: at this stage, I believe that the majority of the network believes that $X$ is favourable for finalisation.
 But I don't yet know that the rest of the network has come to the same conclusion.
 Under adversarial conditions, it is possible that a sufficient majority of the other validators failed to come to a decision on $X$.
 We shall look at such a scenario [later](#conflicting-justification).

 In the second round, I broadcast the fact that I've heard from a supermajority of validators that they support $X$ (that is, that I've justified $X$) and I hear from the rest of the network whether they believe that a supermajority of validators supports $X$ (that is, that they have justified $X$).
 If I hear that a supermajority of validators agrees with me that $X$ is justified, then I will _finalise_ $X$.
 Finalisation is a global property: once a checkpoint is finalised, I know that no honest validator will ever revert it.
 Even if they haven't yet marked the checkpoint as finalised in their view, I know that they've at least marked it justified, and that there is no (non-slashable) behaviour that will be able to revert that justification.